 The Joe Crawford Scholarship is awarded to students who demonstrate excellent promise for church-related ministry or church-related missions.
-The candidate will have completed a minimum of 20 hours of course work at Grand Rapids Theological Seminary with a cumulative GPA of 3.5 or above.
+The candidate will have completed a minimum of 20 hours of course work at Grand Rapids Theological Seminary with a cumulative G.P.A. of 3.5 or above.
 Financial need is not required, but will be considered in the selection process.
-This scholarship will be awarded based on faculty recommendation.